iMiffy/adversarial-min-max/README.md

 ==============

 The objectives of <code>adversarial-min-max</code> are:
-1. Create adversarial images that can fool a pre-trained CNN.
+1. Create adversarial images that can fool a pre-trained classifier.
 2. Minimise or maximise the L2-norm scores of each image, depending on the configuration.

 # Requirements